Jaduli/AI-RPG/README.md

 The story is saved automatically after every Continue action.
 It can also be saved manually with the Save button.
 One backup save is created for each file, which can be accessed with the filename {filename}_backup.json.
 Saved files and their backups can be found in backend/files.

 Past memories for each story are saved in a database which can be found in backend/data/memory.db.
 Memories can be viewed and edited with an SQL compatible database editor, e.g DBeaver (https://dbeaver.io/).
-As summaries and memories are generated with AI, hallucination or metatext may be included in the output.
-For this reason, manual context editing may be required for lower token usage and better story consistency.

 PROJECT INFORMATION